Particular/docs.particular.net/tutorials/quickstart/tutorial-reliability.md

 ## Up next

-In the last step of the tutorial, we'll extend the system by adding a new subscriber that needs to take action when an order is placed.
+In the last step of the tutorial, you will extend the system by adding a new subscriber that needs to take action when an order is placed.